probonopd/previous/readme.previous.txt

 - Shortcuts do not work properly or overlap with host commands on some platforms.
 - The clock does not tick accurately.
 Real time clock power-on test may fail sporadically on fast host systems.
+- Turbo systems are mistakenly identified as Nitro systems.
 - FPU only works on x86 hosts.
 - Slirp: In certain rare conditions Slirp may crash.
 - Mac OS X: When minimizing and maximizing the application window the mouse